 I wouldn’t recommend this trail unless you have some expedition and/or hiking experience.
 As well as confidence using a GPS (it’s very different from using a map and compass!).

-If you are looking for an easier trail to follow I can recommend the Israel National Trail and focusing on the Negev Desert section as an alternative.
+If you are looking for an easier trail to follow I can recommend the Israel National Trail and focus on the Negev Desert section as an alternative.
 If you need any more convincing have a read of 25 photos that will make you want to hike the Israel National Trail!

 What is the terrain like on the Jordan Trail?